Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-Moreover, it is interesting to see whether the results change when we employ preference parameter estimates that do not incorporate information on the extensive margin.
-Results in grey colour indicate that had we not accounted for the borrowing constrained, parameter estimates (higher risk aversion in particular) would underpredict the level of distortions in the case of bonds, while they would give certainly more weight on the transaction cost/illiquidity interpretation of the risk premium.
+Moreover, it is interesting to see whether the results change when we employ preference parameter estimates that do not incorporate information on the extensive margin of constrained consumers.
+Results in grey colour indicate that had we not accounted for the borrowing constrained, parameter estimates (higher risk aversion in particular) would overpredict the level of distortions.
+Information on the extensive margin refines the size of the identified distortions.